opensearch-project/documentation-website/_observing-your-data/alerting/settings.md

 ## Alerting indices

 The alerting feature creates several indices and one alias.
-The security plugin demo script configures them as [system indices]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/) for an extra layer of protection.
+The Security plugin demo script configures them as [system indices]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/) for an extra layer of protection.
 Don't delete these indices or modify their contents without using the alerting APIs.

 Index | Purpose
 :--- | :---